 Additionally, as we did not collect data on receipt of technical assistance in the retrospective period, we cannot say with certainty that treatment group members were not receiving technical assistance at higher rates than comparison farmers prior to joining a Root Capital client business.
 Given that technical assistance appears to be available in these regions from government and other sources, comparison farmers may have access to similar technical assistance as do treatment farmers, but choose not to make use of these services as widely.
 Nevertheless, it is encouraging to see that members of Root Capital clients receive the majority of their technical assistance from their cooperatives, despite the availability of training from other sources.
-This finding could indicate that cooperatives offer technical assistance to more farmers or at greater frequency than other sources, or that farmers prefer the technical assistance to more farmers or at greater frequency than other sources to that of other sources.
+This finding could indicate that cooperatives offer technical assistance to more farmers or at greater frequency than other sources, or that farmers prefer the technical assistance provided by their cooperatives to that of other sources.
 However, it may also be the case that government or other technical service providers target services to producers who are not part of a cooperative.